Phaans

 Phaans is a Pakistani drama television series created and developed by Shahzad Javed, written by Samina Ijaz and directed by Syed Ahmed Kamran.
 It premiered on Hum TV on 20 February 2021.
 It features Sami Khan, Zara Noor Abbas and Shehzad Sheikh.
 Sheikh portrayed an anti-hero for the first time in his career.
 The series follows the struggle of a sexual assault survivor.
-It last aired on 23 July 2021.
+The last of the 30 episodes aired on 23 July 2021.

-It mostly received positive reviews for its progressive storyline and social messages, and received praise for the performances of Abbas and Sheikh.
+The series was praised for its portrayal of social evils, and the performances of Sheikh and Abbas.